AmenZhou/ruby_on_rails_learning/interview_quiz.markdown

 12. Obey the HTTP codes - When send API xml, use HTTP codes
 13. Divide into confedrated applications － Divide isolate part function to a seperate application
 14. Prune irrelevant or unused gem
+15. Consider Vendors Code Sacrosanct(not try to modify vendor code)

 ===============================================================================================